Skip to main content

 STOA Platform is an open-source API gateway designed for the AI era.
 In this tutorial, you'll go from zero to a working API endpoint in 5 minutes.
 No complex configuration, no hours reading docs β€” just clone, run, and publish your first API.

-By the end, you'll have STOA's full stack running locally: Control Plane, MCP Gateway, Developer Portal, and Console.
-You'll create an API, expose it through the gateway, and call it like any production endpoint.
+By the end, you'll have STOA's full stack running locally: Control Plane API, MCP Gateway, Developer Portal, Keycloak, and observability.
+You'll create an API, expose it through the gateway, and discover MCP capabilities.

 What You'll Build